 Photos of the restaurant were taken from the Casa Mia, I Remember Facebook page.

-More Mexican (or Mexican-Style) recipes:
+More Mexican (or Mexican-Style) Recipes

-- Ancho Chile Enchilada Sauce
+- Ancho Enchilada Sauce

 - Puerco en Salsa Verde

-- Plantain Picadillo Empanadas
+- Picadillo Empanadas

-- Chopped Mexican Salad with Pepitas
+- Mexican Salad with Pepitas

 - Poblano Guacamole Recipe with Lemon